Centerville1/MyDocs/LTHC/VOIPTechSpecs.md

 ## Open Questions

-1. **Cost Tracking**: Display phone costs in admin UI only, or integrate with billing?
-2. **Clinician Phone Storage**: Allow saving clinician's phone number (encrypted), or always manual entry?
-3. **Transcription Fallback**: If transcription fails, retry or notify "transcription unavailable"?
+1. **Transcription Fallback**: If transcription fails, retry or notify "transcription unavailable"?
-4. **Thread Merging**: Allow merging duplicate external threads, or just delete?
-5. **International**: Support non-US numbers, or US-only for MVP?
+2. **International**: Support non-US numbers, or US-only for MVP?
-6. **Rate Limiting**: Limit outbound SMS per clinician to prevent spam?
+3. **Rate Limiting**: Limit outbound SMS per phone to prevent spam?
+Display descriptive/helpful errors when one pool number is being used too much.

 ---